openbmc/docs/architecture/interface-overview.md

 Refers to the host-facing IPMI service provided by the `ipmid` program with source here: `https://github.com/openbmc/phosphor-host-ipmid`.
 The systemd service is `phosphor-ipmi-host` implemented by the `ipmid` program.
 Also known as in-band IPMI.
-Contrast with RCMP+ which faces the network and with PLDM which provides alternate function.
+Contrast with RMCP+ which faces the network and with PLDM which provides alternate function.

 ### BMC shell